 Street Outreach WorkGroup

-Established in May 2021, this group is responsible for creating an encampment response policy, planning for housing vouchers, and prioritizing non-sheltered populations in the Coordinated Access System.
+This group is responsible for creating an encampment response policy, planning for housing vouchers, and prioritizing non-sheltered populations in the Coordinated Access System.

 Emergency Housing Vouchers Workgroup